 - China Southern had to manage a reduction of 47%.

-It will be interesting to see if China’s airline can recover during the following months.
+It will be interesting to see if China’s airlines can recover during the following months.

 Qatar is the Number 1 in Middle East

 We’ve recently published an article about Emirates and that the Arab carrier has lost its possible position to Saudi Airlines.
-Although the report was based on scheduled capacity, Emirates lost the Middle East pole position also in terms of RPK’s — this time to Qatar Airways.
+Again, although the report was based on scheduled capacity, Emirates lost the Middle East pole position in RPK’s — this time to Qatar Airways.

 The Rest of the Pack